-We award performance share units ("PSUs") to certain of its employees.
+We award performance share units ("PSUs") to certain of our employees.
 The PSUs have certain vesting conditions based upon our financial performance or our stock price.

-We have granted PSUs that are subject to service and market vesting conditions.
-The fair market value was established using a Monte Carlo simulation model.
+We grant PSUs that are subject to service and market vesting conditions.
+The fair market value of each grant was established using a Monte Carlo simulation model.
 Participants are entitled to receive a specified number of shares of our common stock contingent on achievement of a stock return on our common stock.
-The PSUs may vest during a performance period of five years.
-Compensation expense for these awards is being amortized over an average expected service period or earlier based on when each tranche's vesting conditions are met.
-For the 13 weeks ended March 28, 2021, we recognized stock-based compensation expense for PSUs with market vesting conditions of \$0.1 million.
+For the 13 and 26 weeks ended June 27, 2021, we recognized stock-based compensation expense for PSUs with market vesting conditions of \$0.3 million and \$0.4 million, respectively.